 Website Designers look around for inspiration; the sites are easily accessible and will help give you ideas to discuss with your web designer.
 To help get the creative juices going, here are some of the best sites:

 The Types Of Platforms A Website Designer Will Use For Your Web Design

-A website can be built in three main ways: using a desktop app, a website builder or our preferred which is WordPress.
-Based on your team size, your budget, and the type of site you want to create and its technical specifications, the tool you decide to use can differ greatly.
+You can build a website in three main ways: using a desktop app, a website builder or our preferred, which is WordPress.
+Based on your team size, budget, and the type of site you want to create and its technical specifications, the tool you decide to use can differ greatly.